 Whether you have an existing fire risk assessment in place or not we can help.
 It is essential that you keep the assessment under review and revise it when necessary.

 All our fire risk assessments are carried out in accordance with the current legislation – The Regulatory Reform (Fire Safety) Order 2005 (based on PAS 79 template).

 Our fire risk assessors are Members of the Institute of Fire Safety Managers (IFSM), NEBOSH certificated in Fire Safety and Risk Management or CPOA Diploma trained and Graduate and Members of the Institution of Fire Engineers (IFE).

-For evidence of our certificate see our third party accreditation page.
+For evidence of our certificate see our about us page.

 Following our fire risk assessor’s visit, a detailed report will be sent to you via our on-line software system called FCS Live.
 The report contains a comprehensive written report of observations, recommendations, photographic evidence, executive summary and action plan.